Knock, knock...knock, knock....

 The Pastor cowered.

-“For many years,” said the image, “you were a faithful servant of God, winning untold numbers of souls to salvation in Christ Jesus.
-You ventured where no evangelist before you ever trod in preaching the gospel to multitudes here and afar through the wonders of your modern era.”
+“For many years,” said the image, “you were a faithful servant of God, sharing the gospel of Jesus Christ with untold numbers of His lost sheep.
+You ventured where no evangelist before you ever trod in preaching the gospel here and afar through the wonders of your modern era.”

 It is true, thought the Pastor.
 No one has impacted America with the gospel like I have through radio, television, and the internet.